Multiple Physics Pretraining for Physical Surrogate Models: Experiments

 Figure \ref{fig:xfer_results} shows that the MPP models outperform VideoMAE and training from scratch by a large margin in the low-data regime.
 Numerical results are listed in Appendix \ref{app:exp_details}.
-VideoMAE displays surprisingly strong finetuning performance given that the pretraining data is conventional video, but it is unable to match the much lower memory (Table \ref{tab:ft_memory}) MPP-AViT-B in either setting.
+VideoMAE displays surprisingly strong finetuning performance given that the pretraining data is conventional video, but it is unable to match the much lower memory (VideoMAE at 79.3 GB vs. AViT-B at 24.7 GB peak VRAM for batch size 1) MPP-AViT-B in either setting.
 Predictably, both pretraining approaches are less accurate in the long-run on the turbulent ``far'' dataset.
 However, in the short-term the physical pretraining seems to provide an even larger advantage in this regime compared to the far smoother ``near'' data.
 Rollout visualizations are included in Appendix \ref{app:tf_trajectories}.